-“Initiation and Consequences of Bankruptcy” in Stephanie Ben-Ishai and Thomas Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Text, and Problems (Toronto: Wall & Emerson), forthcoming August 2019.
+“Bankruptcy: Commencement and Consequences” in Stephanie Ben-Ishai & Thomas G.W.
+Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Materials, and Problems (Toronto: Irwin Law, 2019).

-“Property of the Estate” in Stephanie Ben-Ishai and Thomas Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Text, and Problems (Toronto: Wall & Emerson), forthcoming August 2019.
+“Property” in Stephanie Ben-Ishai & Thomas G.W.
+Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Materials, and Problems (Toronto: Irwin Law, 2019).

-“Ranking of Creditors and Distribution of Proceeds” in Stephanie Ben-Ishai and Thomas Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Text, and Problems (Toronto: Wall & Emerson), forthcoming August 2019.
+“Priorities and Distribution” in Stephanie Ben-Ishai & Thomas G.W.
+Telfer, eds., Bankruptcy and Insolvency Law in Canada: Cases, Materials, and Problems (Toronto: Irwin Law, 2019).

-“Canada” in Jason Chuah and Eugenio Vaccari, eds., Executory Contracts in Insolvency Law: A Global Guide (Cheltenham: Edward Elgar), 2019.
+“Canada” in Jason Chuah and Eugenio Vaccari, eds., Treatment of Executory Contracts in Insolvency Law: A Global Guide (Cheltenham: Edward Elgar, 2019).